Slip and Fall at a Rental Property: Who’s Liable?

 Legal Options and Compensation

 When a slip and fall occurs due to landlord negligence, California law allows injured tenants to seek compensation for both economic and non-economic damages.
+Working with an experienced Glendale slip and fall attorney can help you document your losses and negotiate directly with the landlord’s insurer.
 Depending on the severity of the injury, compensation may include:

 Final Thoughts: Your Rights Matter